 Full case study ~5 min read

-Website I B2C I Big Tech
+Website Redesign I B2C I FAANG

 Sunset a website in 4 weeks, meeting the needs of diverse audiences